A degeneration approach to Skoda's Division Theorem: Introduction

 The main idea is to look at all possible linear combinations $v_1 \otimes f_1(x) + \dots + v_r \otimes f_r(x)$.
 Then one constructs a positively curved family of metrics that at one extreme ``localizes'' the problem at the point of interest $v = h(x)$ and at the other extreme retrieves the usual $L^2$-norm for $f$.
 Near $h(x)$ the optimal solution to the division problem is somehow ``trivial''; for instance, if $h(x) = (h_1(x), 0, \dots, 0)$, one takes $f(x) = (g(x) h_1(x)^{-1}, 0, \dots, 0)$.
 The positivity of the direct image bundle \cite{Berndtsson2009} will then imply that one can control $\norm{f}_{E^{\oplus r}}$ by the norm of the trivial solution near $h(x)$.
 This last step is an instance of a more general extrapolation technique for estimating operator norms under suitable curvature conditions \cite{Lempert2017}.

-We start in Section \ref{sec:calculus-lemma} by proving a calculus lemma that will be used in the proof of both Theorem \ref{thm:SkodaBL} and Theorem \ref{thm:L2-extension} below.
+We start in Section \ref{sec:background} by recalling the definition of singular Hermitian metric (Definition \ref{def:shm}) and the fundamental theorem of Berndtsson on direct images (Theorem \ref{thm:Berndtsson}).
+We also recall the full statements of $L^2$ division (Theorem \ref{thm:full-division}) and $L^2$ extension (Theorem \ref{thm:full-extension}) as obtained with the standard $L^2$ technique.
+Next, in Section \ref{sec:calculus-lemma} we prove a calculus lemma that will be used in the proof of both Theorem \ref{thm:SkodaBL} and Theorem \ref{thm:L2-extension} below.
 The majority of this paper is then devoted to the proof of Theorem \ref{thm:SkodaBL}.
 In Section \ref{sec:reductions} we reduce to the case in which $h_1, \dots, h_r$ have no common zeros and $X$ is a relatively compact domain in some Stein manifold.
 Section \ref{sec:dual-formulation} reformulates the division problem as an estimate on the dual norm of some special functionals on $H^0(X, E^{\oplus r} \otimes K_X)$.
-The main argument for Theorem \ref{thm:SkodaBL} is in Section \ref{sec:main-argument}: after defining the deformation in \ref{subsec:setup}, we compute the extrema of the family of metrics in \ref{subsec:extrema} and we apply Berndtsson's Theorem in \ref{subsec:convexity} to conclude the proof.
+The main argument for Theorem \ref{thm:SkodaBL} is in Section \ref{sec:main-argument}: after setting up the degeneration in \ref{subsec:setup}, we compute the extrema of the family of metrics in \ref{subsec:extrema} and we apply Berndtsson's Theorem in \ref{subsec:convexity} to conclude the proof.

 It turns out that the same schema can be used to prove the following version of $L^2$ extension.